February 25, 2019

 Reasons for not tracking food and water consumption?
 Concern about the time and amount of work it requires to unwillingness to download yet another app to their phone.
 That said, a new study suggests that monitoring your diet may not be as much work as you think.

-The study out of the University of Vermont found that, after six months of diet tracking as part of a weight loss program, participants who lost weight spent just under 15 minutes a day, on average, recording their dietary intake, the study's press release explains.
+A study at the University of Vermont found that, after six months of diet tracking as part of a weight loss program, participants who lost weight spent just under 15 minutes a day, on average, recording their dietary intake.

 RELATED READ: This diet promotes healthy weight loss in obese seniors